SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_sensorhub/readme.md

 5. **SDC Configurations**:
     - Disable the ADC **SH_ADC_ENABLE** macro in the preprocessor settings and enable the **SH_SDC_ENABLE** macro for the sdc
     - For SDC Multichannel enable the **SDC_MUTI_CHANNEL_ENABLE** macro in the preprocessor settings
-    - Disable the remining sensor configurations.
+    - Disable the remaining sensor configurations.
     - one sensor hub configuration structure is enough for the all connected sensors.
-    - we can use the ADC gpio pins for SDC also.
     - Configure the following parameters in the ***sensorhub_config.c***
+    - SDC will support only for the JoyStick

       ```c
       .sh_sdc_config.sh_sdc_sample_ther        = SDC_SAMP_THRESH,   // Number of samples to read from SDC register